 The Little Paris Bookshop is the wonderful story of a Parisian bookseller nursing a broken heart.
 The protagonist, Jean-Perdu, runs a book barge on the Seine, aka The Little Paris Bookshop, which he refers to as his literary apothecary.
 Passersby will step upon his barge, explain what's troubling them and Jean-Perdu will find the perfect book to "cure" them.

 It's only when he opens a long-lost letter from a former lover that he sets out on his own journey of healing and self-discovery.
-He travels in his barge from Paris all the way to Provence, meeting many characters on the way who offer both entertainment and enlightenment.
+He travels in his barge from Paris to Provence, meeting many characters on the way who offer both entertainment and enlightenment.

 Translated from French, this book gives an insight into French culture, French attitudes and the different areas of France between Paris and Provence.
 Cities you'll discover along the way include Saint-Mammès, Cepoy, Briare-le-Canal, the Loire Valley, Chalon-sur-Saône, Cuisery, Lyon, Avignon and more.
 A must-read for Francophiles and bibliophiles.
 (Recommended by Laura at What's Hot?)